-Non-traditional credit (a loan for which no borrower has a credit score) is allowed with a DU Approve/Eligible or LPA Accept/Eligible recommendation when the loan meets all Fannie Mae DU or Freddie Mac LPA requirements.
+- 1 Includes construction-to-permanent and renovation loans (renovation loans not allowed for manufactured homes). - Non-traditional credit (a loan for which no borrower has a credit score) is allowed with a DU Approve/Eligible or LPA Accept/Eligible recommendation when the loan meets all Fannie Mae DU or Freddie Mac LPA requirements.
 The loan must be submitted non-delegated.
-Borrowers using non-traditional credit are ineligible when the lender submitting the MI application is located in WA

-When the CLTV is greater than the maximum LTV, the subordinate financing must meet Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® requirements.
-The loan must be identified as an Affordable Housing loan within the MI submission.

-^{4 \$822,375} for properties located in AK or HI.

-5 The following are ineligible for manufactured homes:
+Borrowers using non-traditional credit are ineligible when the lender submitting the MI application is located in WA - When the CLTV is greater than the maximum LTV, the subordinate financing must meet Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® requirements.
+The loan must be identified as an Affordable Housing loan within the MI submission. - 4 \$822,375 for properties located in AK or HI. - 5 The following are ineligible for manufactured homes: - Approve/Ineligible or Accept/Ineligible recommendations. - · Single-wide properties. - Renovation loans. - Investment properties. - 6 A credit score below 620 is permitted with a DU Approve/Eligible recommendation.

-2.02 Additional Underwriting Requirements (June 7, 2021)
+2.02 Additional Underwriting Requirements (October 1, 2021)